People may have symptoms, such as fever, weakness, and paleness, because they have too few normal blood cells.

 Induction chemotherapy is the initial phase of treatment.
 The goal of induction chemotherapy is to achieve remission by destroying leukemia cells so that normal cells can once again grow in the bone marrow.
 People may need to stay in the hospital for days or weeks, depending on how quickly the bone marrow recovers.

 One of several combinations of drugs is used, and doses are repeated for several days or weeks.
 The specific combination depends on results of the diagnostic tests.
 One combination consists of prednisone (a corticosteroid) taken by mouth and weekly doses of vincristine (a chemotherapy drug) given with an anthracycline drug (usually daunorubicin), asparaginase, and sometimes cyclophosphamide, given intravenously.
-New drugs such as immunotherapy Immunotherapy for Cancer Immunotherapy is used to stimulate the body's immune system against cancer.
+Immunotherapy Immunotherapy for Cancer Immunotherapy is used to stimulate the body's immune system against cancer.
 These treatments target specific genetic characteristics of the tumor cells.
 The genetic characteristics of tumors... read more (a treatment that uses a person's own immune system to kill cancer cells) and targeted therapy (drugs that attack a cancer cell's innate biological mechanisms) can be used in some patients with ALL.

 Treatment of the brain usually begins during induction and may continue during all phases of treatment.
 Because ALL is likely to spread to the brain, treatment concentrates on treating leukemia that has spread to the brain or on preventing the spread of leukemia cells to the brain.
 For treatment of leukemia cells in the layers of tissue covering the brain and spinal cord (the meninges), methotrexate, cytarabine, corticosteroids, or a combination are usually injected directly into the cerebrospinal fluid, or high doses of these drugs may be given by vein (intravenously).
 This chemotherapy may be given in combination with radiation therapy to the brain.